-These 5 ingredient chia seed crackers are crazy crispy crunchy!
+These 5 ingredient chia seed crackers are so crispy and crunchy!
 They are easy to make low carb crackers that are naturally gluten-free and vegan, keto friendly and paleo.
 Wonderful with dips, alongside a cheese board and equally delicious all on their own.

 I adore a crispy snack, and this chia seed cracker recipe ticks all the boxes.
 It